 After Predator 2, there were a few scripts for Predator 3 moving around Hollywood.
 The first, written by Sam Park, is called Predator 3: The Deadlier of the Species and features Arnold Schwarzenegger’s character, Dutch, in New York during a blizzard.
 A Predator comes to New York and tracks down Dutch to try and kill him.
 The Predators script from Robert Rodriguez is set a game preserve where Dutch has been taken.
 Rodriguez’s script formed the basis of 2010’s Predators and Rodriguez did end up producing that film.
 The third and final script that we know about is called The Zoo which brings back both Dutch from Predator and Harrigan from Predator 2 and they are captured and brought back to the Predator homeworld because they were the only two people to have ever killed a Predator.

-For 2004’s Alien vs Predator, Dutch was going to appear in the final scenes who picks up Lex in a helicopter at the end.
+For 2004’s Alien vs Predator, Dutch was going to appear in the final scenes and picks up Lex in a helicopter at the end.
 Arnold Schwarzenegger agreed to do it but it was only on condition he didn’t win the 2003 California Governor election and that his scenes would be filmed in his backyard.
 He won the California election and therefore didn’t do the cameo appearance.

 For 2010’s Predators, Dutch was going to appear at the end.
-After Royce and Isabelle were stranded on the planet, a Predator ship appears and a dozen Predators appear.
-Their leader steps forward and remove his mask.
+After Royce and Isabelle are stranded on the planet, a Predator ship appears and a dozen Predators appear.
+Their leader steps forward and removes his mask.
 It turns out to be Dutch who says to Royce “Not bad, kid.
 Not bad at all”.
 The filmmakers really pushed for Arnold Schwarzenegger to do the cameo but it was just bad timing as it was towards the end of his California governorship.

 When 2018’s The Predator was in production, rumours circulated that Dutch may make a cameo appearance.
 Arnold Schwarzenegger openly turned the movie down saying he didn’t like the script and his part in it was going to be very minimal.
 His scene was going to be at the very end when Casey, McKenna and Rory are resting after battling the Upgrade Predator.
 A helicopter lands and Dutch exits.
 He tells them to come with him.
 Rory asks if he should come to and Dutch replies “Especially you.”

 Hot Toys released a 1/6 Scale Dutch figure in 2009.
 NECA released five Dutch figures based on the likeness of Arnold Schwarzenegger.
 Each with a different style and accessories.
 Jungle Extract and Jungle Patrol were released as part of Predator Series 8 in 2013.
 Predator Series 9 featured Encounter and Disguise Dutch.
 Predator Series 11 in 2014 featured a thermal version of Dutch.
-The Jungle Patrol Dutch was also released in 1/4 Scale too.
+The Jungle Patrol Dutch was also released in 1/4 Scale.
 In 2018, NECA released Dutch & Linn figures based on the 1994 AvP video game.

 - Dutch’s full name is never spoken on screen.
 His full name is in the script.
 His surname “Schaefer” is given in the Predator’s novelization while his first name “Alan” is given in the Predator 2 novelization.